 - Previous joint injuries.
 If you have injured a joint before, there is a greater risk that you will eventually develop arthritis in that joint.

 Your local doctor or one of our trusted and best doctors in NYC can assess your joints for signs of arthritis, and we may want to check how well you can move to evaluate your range of motion.
 Laboratory tests of blood, joint fluid, and urine can help to identify the type of arthritis.
-Diagnostic imaging is extremely useful.
+Diagnostic imaging is very beneficial.

 Tests for arthritis may include:

-- X-rays which can identify bone damage, cartilage loss, and bone spurs.
-Often, x-rays will not reveal the early signs of arthritis, but they are useful in tracking the progression of the disease.
+- X-rays can identify bone damage, cartilage loss, and bone spurs.
+Often, x-rays will not reveal the early signs of arthritis, but they help track the progression of the disease.

-- A computerized tomography (CT) scan creates a detailed cross-sectional view of internal structures and is useful for visualizing the bone and surrounding soft tissues.
+- A computerized tomography (CT) scan creates a detailed cross-sectional view of internal structures and helps visualize the bone and surrounding soft tissues.

 - Magnetic resonance imaging (MRI) uses radio waves to provide even more detailed cross-sectional images of soft tissues, including ligaments, tendons, and cartilage.

-- Ultrasound uses high-frequency sound waves to image soft tissues and is extremely useful in guiding needle placement for joint injections or aspirations.
+- Ultrasound uses high-frequency sound waves to image soft tissues and guides needle placement for joint injections or aspirations.

 Arthritis Treatment in NYC

-Each treatment provided is carefully tailored according to the type of arthritis identified during diagnostics.
+We carefully tailor each treatment provided according to the type of arthritis identified during diagnostics.
 Arthritis treatment focuses on improving joint function and relieving symptoms.
 At primary care in Midtown, we may suggest combining several treatments to obtain the best outcome.
 Treatment options include medications, surgery, and exercises.

 Rheumatoid Arthritis Treatment

 Rheumatoid arthritis isn’t curable, but treatment may be more effective when begun early, most frequently with medications called disease-modifying antirheumatic drugs (DMARDs).

-These help to slow the progression of the disease, protecting the joints and other tissues from more permanent damage.
-Newer DMARDs are also called biologic response modifiers and can target parts of the immune system that can trigger the inflammation causing tissue and joint damage.
+These help slow the disease’s progression, protecting the joints and other tissues from more permanent damage.
+Newer DMARDs are also called biologic response modifiers and can target parts of the immune system that can trigger inflammation causing tissue and joint damage.